HTTP5214-Winter2023/starter/standup-logs/standup-log-ChanKaWing.md

 # Stand-up log for Ka Wing Chan (Wingo)

-## Jan 16th

-Last time, I worked on {stuff you worked on}.

-Today, I'm going to work on {stuff you're going to work on}.

-Here's a list of stuff that's blocking me from moving ahead with my work:

-- stuff you're
-- waiting on

 ## Jan 18th

 Last time, I worked on pain points.

 Today, I'm going to work on mark down.

-Here's a list of stuff that's blocking me from moving ahead with my work:

 ## Jan 26th
 Last time, I worked on mark down.